jasn-armstrng/project-euler-cpp/ReadMe.txt

  want our files to be including the same prepocessor directive more than once.
  More on header guards here: https://www.learncpp.com/cpp-tutorial/header-guards/

- Another headr guard is the #ifndef but most people use #pragma once and most modern compilers support #pragma
+ Another header guard is the #ifndef but most people use #pragma once and most modern compilers support #pragma.

+ Notes:
+ 1. Header files get included into .cpp files via the #include prepocessor directive.
+ 2. Put header file(s) into a separate header file directory.
+ 3. A header file is NOT a translation unit, but used in prepocessing one.
+ 4.
+    #include "../Header Files/Log.h" // "<relative_path>/header_file.h"
+    #include <iostream>

+    Both of the above are header files but this one <iostream> is an example of a C++ standard library header file.
+    Note it also does not have a .h extension.